agh-space-systems-rover/kalman_robot/kalman_master/README.md

 This node leverages the Master's ability to send data over the radio to connect two independent ROS instances (here ground station and the rover) using RF comms.

-It reads a [YAMl config](./config/pc_ros_link.yaml) to determine which topics/services/actions to forward to the other end.
+It reads a [YAML config](./config/pc_ros_link.yaml) to determine which topics/services/actions to forward to the other end.
 The config specifies two sides of communication and must be replicated on both ends for the link to work.

 #### master_loopback